FIWARE-Ops/Tools/ReConfigMirrorRepos/README.md

 + You should provide a valid token for GitHub with an environment variable TOKEN.
 + Sample mirror config is located [here](./config-mirror-example.json).
 + Sample transformer config is located [here](./config-transformer-example.json).
-+ Some parameters inside source code:
++ Some parameters inside the source code:
   + description
   + url_mirror
   + url_transformer